 Part of the mission of Font Squared is to support young and emerging artists in the development of a professional career.
 To that end, we are thrilled to introduce Miami Young Artists Collective.

 Modeled after an artist in residence program, MYAC is designed for high school students and facilitated by four unique, practicing visual artists with diverse backgrounds in fine arts, graphic design, digital arts, and AP portfolio.
 The program offers a refreshing approach to artist development, addressing each young artist's individual needs and interests in an experience of discovery through materials and techniques, navigating towards developing a voice, a practice, and a focus.
 The journey culminates in the curatorial experience of mounting a group show for public viewing.

 This immersive program includes:

-Weekly access to a supervised open studio experience, with access to materials (8 hours of instruction, 8 hours of open studio time).
+4 Weeks of access to a supervised open studio experience, with access to materials (8 hours of instruction, 8 hours of open studio time).